gray divorce regrets

 Know the weather at your destination

 If you have been together for a while, your lives can become complicated.
-You may lose friends, in-laws, or be unable to communicate with your children.
+You may lose friends, and in-laws, or be unable to communicate with your children.
 It is possible to lose access or be excluded from meaningful events and places.
 You may feel lonely and cold at first.

 What Should You Do Now To Avoid Gray Divorce Regrets?